-The must have shortcut, completes your code by pressing this shortcut.
-However, be mindful the the selection can be appended (with Enter) or replaced (with Tab).
+This must-have shortcut completes your code by pressing this shortcut.
+However, be mindful the selection can be appended (with Enter) or replaced (with Tab).
 The Tab completion saves you from adding unnecessary characters which you then have to manually remove.

 Alt + Enter – Show intentions

-Fixes your imports, runs your tests, optimizes your imports, etc etc. If your code is broken, Alt + Enter fixes is.
+Fixes your imports, runs your tests, optimizes your imports, etc, etc. If your code is broken, Alt + Enter fixes it.
 If your code is not broken, Alt + Enter makes your code even better.

 Ctrl + Shift + Enter – Complete statement